Lean Canvas Template

 What is a lean canvas?

-The Lean Canvas is a version of the Business Model Canvas, that was optimized for startups.
+The Lean Canvas is a version of the Business Model Canvas optimized for startups.
 Created by Ash Maurya, CEO and Founder of LEANSTACK, the Lean Canvas follows the idea of the Lean Startup.
 Eric Reis, who introduced the concept, describes the Lean Startup as an approach to running an efficient new business.
 Its main principles are

 • handling uncertaintly, meaning immediately starting marketing efforts,